weishi/15441/readme.txt

     If existing socket's buffer is not empty, add it to WRITE set If existing socket has closed, remove it from list.

+Parser:
+If buffer is not empty, do
+    If parsing Headers
+        Look for next "\r\n"
+        Parse current pointer up to "\r\n"
+        Remove parsed line
+        Shift lines after that to make room for more requests If parsing Contents
+        Take the whole buffer
+        Append correct length of data, depending on Content-length and length read so far